TanmayKarmakar7/Netflix_UI_Clone/README.md

 # Netfix UI Clone

-Netflix main page's ui clone using html & css.
+This is a basic html, css and javascript Netflix UI clone project.